For reprint permissions please email us the name of the requested post/article along with the publication name.

 Four days later, with no suspects in the case, Polk County Crime Stoppers offered a $1,000 reward for information leading to an arrest.

 “Even the smallest details — any observations neighbors may have had on that day, if they saw people sneaking around the house or anything like that — is going to be really important for us,” said Des Moines police Sgt.
 Vince Valdez.

-Investigators also shared information about Reimann’s homicide with Polk County Sheriff detectives, who were investigating the May 22 murder of 88-year-old Margaret Ellen Feige of Saylor Township.
-Feige, who lived at 4340 1st Street, had been beaten to death.
-Officials said that while there were similarities between the two elderly women’s murders, they didn’t believe the cases were connected.
+Investigators also shared information about Reimann’s homicide with Polk County sheriff detectives, who were investigating the May 22 murder of 88-year-old Margaret Ellen Feige of Saylor Township.
+Feige, who lived at 4340 1st Street, had also died from a beating.
+Officials said that while there were similarities between the two elderly women’s murders, they didn’t believe there were any connections in the cases.

 On May 2, 2009, Des Moines police offered a $1,000 reward for any information leading to the arrest and conviction of the person or persons responsible for Reimann’s death, as well as that of 31-year-old Brandy Ratliff, Jr.

-Ratliff, 31, of 1608 E. Capitol Avenue, was killed October 19, 2008, after several shots were fired into his home.
+Ratliff, 31, of 1608 E. Capitol Avenue, was killed October 19, 2008, after an unknown suspect or suspects fired several shots into his home.
 The reward was in addition to the Polk County Crime Stoppers’ previously announced reward of $1,000 in each case.

 In a November 19, 2010 interview with WHO-TV Channel 13’s Aaron Brilbeck, Burklund shared her thoughts about a vibrant sister who’d had much life left to live.

 “We were still cutting around the mustard,” Burklund said of the sisters’ busy lifestyles.
 “She was a little bit hard of hearing and I was losing my eyesight, so I said ‘Well, one of these days the deaf will be leading the blind.’
 We always joked about that.”